jandecaluwe/urubu/doc/faq/tags.md

 Urubu supports tags.
 To use them, you need 2 things:

-* Assign the desired tags to content pages.
-This is done by assigning a tag or a list of tags to the `tags` attribute in the YAML frontmatter of pages.
-See
+* Assign the desired tags to content pages, by assigning a tag or a list of tags to the `tags` attribute.
+See also:
-also: [/manual/structure#Content files].
+[/manual/structure#Content files].

 * Provide a `tag.html` layout in the `_layouts` directory.